Understanding outdoor water restrictions

 When are outdoor water restrictions used?

-There are times when we may need all Calgarians to temporarily reduce their non-essential outdoor water use, such as when:
+There are times when we may need all Calgarians to temporarily reduce their outdoor water use, such as when:

 - less water is available in the rivers, due to drought